MikroElektronika/mikrosdk_click_v2/clicks/speaker/details.md

 ## Example Description

-> This library contains API for the Speaker click driver.
+> This library contains API for the Speaker Click driver.
 > This application controls the operating modes of the
-> Speaker click board™.
+> Speaker Click board™.

 **The demo application is composed of two sections :**